Benchmark computations for the polarization tensor of small conducting objects: Abstract

 \section{Abstract}

-The characterisation of small conducting inclusions with low conductivities in an otherwise uniform background from low-frequency electrical field measurements has important applications in medical imaging using electrical impedance tomography as well as in geological imaging using electrical resistivity tomography.
-It is known that such objects can be characterised by a P\'oyla-Szeg\"o polarizability tensor.
-The coefficients of this tensor for different shapes and contrasts involves the solution of a transmission problem, which in general must be done numerically.
-With a dictionary classification algorithm in mind, we provide a series of accurate tensor characterisations of objects that can be used as benchmarks for developers of software tools for solving the transmission problem.
-To this end, we apply adaptive the boundary element method to achieve our accurate solutions.
+The characterisation of small low conducting inclusions in an otherwise uniform background from low-frequency electrical field measurements has important applications in medical imaging using electrical impedance tomography as well as in geological imaging using electrical resistivity tomography.
+It is known that such objects can be characterised by a P\'oyla-Szeg\"o (polarizability) tensor.
+Such characterisations have attracted interest as they can provide object features in a machine learning classification algorithm and provide an alternative imaging solution.
+However, to be able train machine learning algorithms, large dictionaries are required and it is essential that the characterisations are accurate.
+In this work, we obtain accurate numerical approximations to the tensor coefficients, by applying an adaptive boundary element method.
+The goal being to provide a sequence of benchmark {computations} for the tensor coefficients to allow other software developers check the accuracy of their codes.